What Does GI Mean?Updated: November 2, 2022

-In World War One, incoming enemy bombs were referred to as “G.I. cans.”
-Since the time of World War Two, the term G.I. has been used to refer to military members.
-There is no real definitive origin of the phrase and different sources have different opinions on what the term means, where it came from, and why.
+In World War I, incoming enemy bombs were referred to as “G.I. cans.”
+Since the time of World War II, the term G.I. has been used to refer to military members.
+There is no definitive origin of the phrase, and different sources have different opinions on the meaning of the term, where it came from, and why.

 Merriam-Webster defines G.I. as follows:

-- Something done in a strictly regulation manner
+- Something was done in a strictly regulated manner.

-The dictionary definition includes the use of G.I. as a verb–as in, to “G.I. the barracks” or give it a complete cleaning.
-A “G.I. party” is related to this–a cleaning session or similar group labor effort.
+The dictionary definition includes the use of G.I. as a verb to “G.I. the barracks” or gives it a complete cleaning.
+A “G.I. party” is related to a cleaning session or similar group labor effort.
 This term is used in many branches of service, not just the Army; in Air Force basic training, for example, the G.I. party refers to a group effort to maintain a common area such as a barracks bay.

 Two Cents From Wikipedia